hdShang/arxiv-daily/docs/cs-RO/2025-06-17/papers/250614186v1-hard-contacts-with-soft-gradients-refining-differentiable-simulators.md

 ---
 layout: default
-title: Hard Contacts with Soft Gradients: Refining Differentiable Simulators for Learning and Control
+title: "Hard Contacts with Soft Gradients: Refining Differentiable Simulators for Learning and Control"
 ---

 # Hard Contacts with Soft Gradients: Refining Differentiable Simulators for Learning and Control